Medicare in Wisconsin

 - Wisconsin regulations guarantee access to Medigap Basic plans for disabled enrollees under age 65, but premiums can be considerably higher for under-65 enrollees compared to older individuals who have reached 65 years of age.3

 - There are 23 stand-alone Medicare Part D prescription drug plans available in Wisconsin in 2023, with monthly premiums starting at $6.60 per month.5 About 70% of Wisconsin Original Medicare beneficiaries have stand-alone Part D prescription drug plans.1

 Medicare enrollment in Wisconsin stood at 1,263,841 people as of early 2023, amounting to about 21% of the state’s population.

 Medicare beneficiaries can choose from among several options to access Medicare coverage.
-The first choice is between private Medicare Advantage plans or Original Medicare, where coverage is paid for directly by the federal government.
+The first choice is between Medicare Advantage plans or Original Medicare, where coverage is paid for directly by the federal government.
 There are pros and cons to either option, and the right solution is different for each person.

 Medicare beneficiaries also have options around Medigap policies and Medicare Part D (prescription drug) coverage.

 The Medicare’s Annual Election Period (October 15 to December 7 each year) allows Medicare beneficiaries the chance to switch between Medicare Advantage and Original Medicare (and add, drop, or change to a different Medicare Part D prescription drug plan).
 And people who are already enrolled in Medicare Advantage also have the option to change to a different Medicare Advantage plan or to Original Medicare during the Medicare Advantage Open Enrollment Period, which runs from January 1 to March 31.